oidc-sweden/specifications/swedish-oidc-fed-challenges.md

 ### 5.1.
 Requirements for the Swedish profile

 All metadata parameters that are relevant for a federation service MUST be provided in the metadata for the entity type of that service.

+## 6. Mutliple RP/Client metadata options

+Client and RP metadata parameters were originally designed to match only a signle peer entity.
+This is evident by metadata parameters such as:

+- token_endpoint_auth_method
+- id_token_signed_response_alg

+These metadata parameters can only provide one value, which makes sense if the metadata express the selected option for a particular OP, which capabilities are known in advance.
+However, this is less useful for expressing the capability or preference of an RP as a declaration towards mulitple OP:s in a federation environment.

+### 6.1.
+Metadata parameter array extension

+This section outlines a proposal for a generic metadata extension for Client/RP metadata that can be handled completely transparently by the OIDC fed standard.
+This is called the metadata parameter array extension and can be provided as a separate extension to OIDC RP and OAuth Client metadata as follows:

+**Array name extension**

+Each metadata parameter name that provides a single value, where the RP/Client which to provide a list of acceptable values in the order of preference, that metadata parameter name can be extended by the string "[]".
+This forms the name of a companion metadata parameter with an array of values.

+Example 1:

+> "token_endpoint_auth_method": "client_secret_post"
+> "token_endpoint_auth_method[]": ["private_key_jwt","client_secret_post"]

+Example 2:

+> "id_token_signed_response_alg": "RS256"
+> "id_token_signed_response_alg[]": ["RS256","ES256"]

+The semantics of these declarations are that the original parameter name is used by all legacy peers and is treated according to standard.
+Peers that suppor the metadata parameter array extension MAY use the corresponding parameter with the "[]" name extension to learn about the client/RP capabilities in the order of preference.
+If used, the array extension parameter overrides the original parameter.

+**OP/AS support**

+An OP may signal support for metadata parameter array extension in RP/Client metadata by including the following metadata parameter:

+> "supports_metadata_parameter_array_extension": true

+### 6.2.
+Requirements for the Swedish profile

+No actions for the Swedish profile for OIDC federation.
+The solution outlined above works with standard OIDC federation metadata processing.

+A separate specification covering this issue should be created to support the Swedish OpenID Connect profile.